git4keerthip/KnowledgeBank/InterviewsCollections.md

 - difference between @component @restcontroller @controller
 - Synchronized in Java
 - Can we use super() and this() at a time. ->no , ll get compile time error as both has to first statement in java.
+- Can class be static in java
+  YES, we can have static class in java.
+In java, we have static instance variables as well as static methods and also static block.
+  Classes can also be made static in Java. we can’t make Top-level (outer) class static.
+Only nested classes can be static.

+- Volatile Keyword in java
+  Volatile keyword is used to modify the value of a variable by different threads.
+It is also used to make classes thread safe.
+  It means that multiple threads can use a method and instance of the classes at the same time without any problem.
+  <additional> volatile satisifies visibility but not mutual exclusion ,but synchronized satisfies both.